 It can be very tempting to sign your child up for too many activities to expose your child to a wide variety of things.
-But that probably isn't the best idea -- too many activities can come between the child and school and family.
+But that probably isn’t the best idea — too many activities can come between

 Before your child gets overloaded, here’s what you need to know.

 When you are running from school to activity to homework, it’s easy for parents and kids to get stretched thin.
 Molly, a mother of three and owner of Tick-a-Too (www.tickatoo.com), used to shuttle